Not seeing or feeling a testicle where you would expect it to be in the scrotum is the main sign of an undescended testicle.

 Older boys — from infants to pre-adolescent boys — who have normally descended testicles at birth might appear to be "missing" a testicle later.
 This condition might indicate:

-- A retractile testicle, which moves back and forth between the scrotum and the groin and may be easily guided by hand into the scrotum during a physical exam.
+- A retractile testicle, which moves back and forth between the scrotum and the groin and might be easily guided by hand into the scrotum during a physical exam.
 This is not abnormal and is due to a muscle reflex in the scrotum.

 If you notice any changes in your son's genitals or are concerned about his development, talk to your son's doctor.